5 – 12th August, Mallaig – Mallaig, £1150. WAITING LIST

 We are super excited to be running a special week of foraging and sailing for a second year running.
 We’ll be sailing around the islands and sea lochs of Scotland’s spectacular West Coast with wild food educator Mark Williams of Galloway Wild Foods.

-Suitable for all levels of experience, we will set sail from Oban to explore the wild foodscapes of the surrounding isles, foraging wild delicacies as we journey, and preparing and cooking them in the galley or over a campfire or barbecue on the beach.
+Suitable for all levels of experience, we will set sail from Mallaig to explore the wild foodscapes of the surrounding isles, foraging wild delicacies as we journey, and preparing and cooking them in the galley or over a campfire or barbecue on the beach.

 Scotland’s coasts are burgeoning with life, and provide diverse habitats for a wide range of herbs, blossoms, fungi and seaweeds.
 The surrounding seas are also rich habitats for many species of fish, and we will try our hand at a spot of fishing, learning which species are sustainable and which to avoid.
 We will also explore shellfish, though they are out of season for eating during the summer months.

 This is a unique opportunity to learn how to sail while also appreciating the surrounding landscape with new eyes – and taste buds!
 Mornings and evenings will be spent ashore on foraging trips or preparing our finds, with daytime spent harnessing the power of the wind and sailing to somewhere new.
 Sail Britain’s founder Oliver Beardon, will be on hand to teach you the ropes.
 We’ll get everyone involved with the sailing to experience the thrill of being at sea, and steering an ocean going yacht through the waves.

 Raised in the Hebrides, Mark is deeply entwined with the coastal foodscapes of Western Scotland where he has been teaching about foraging and wild food for over 30 years.
 Under Mark’s expert guidance, we will learn about what nature provides, how to harvest it responsibly, and how to prepare and eat it.